Mengjielf/LGTRL-DE/README.md

 # LGTRL-DE: Local and Global Temporal Representation Learning with Demographic Embedding for In-hospital Mortality Prediction

-The source code for *LGTRL-DE: Local and Global Temporal Representation Learning with Demographic Embedding for In-hospital Mortality Prediction*
+The source code for *LGTRL-DE: Local and Global Temporal Representation Learning with Demographic Embedding for In-hospital Mortality Prediction*.

 Thanks for your interest in our work.

 ## Requirements